vazco/uniforms/docs/api-bridges.md

 - `SimpleSchema2Bridge` in `uniforms-bridge-simple-schema-2`
 - `SimpleSchemaBridge` in `uniforms-bridge-simple-schema`

 If you see a lot of [`Warning: Unknown props...`](https://fb.me/react-unknown-prop) logs, check if your schema or theme doesn't provide extra props.
-If so, consider [registering it for `filterDOMProps`](api-helpers#filterdomprops).
+If so, consider [registering it with `filterDOMProps`](api-helpers#filterdomprops).

 ## `GraphQLBridge`